Women, Minorities Closing the Gap Among America's Fishing Participants

-ALEXANDRIA, Va., Aug.
-26, 2020 /PRNewswire/ -- Recreational fishing has reached new diversity milestones, according to a new industry study from the Recreational Boating & Fishing Foundation (RBFF).
+ALEXANDRIA, Va., Sept.
+1, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Recreational fishing has reached new diversity milestones, according to a new industry study from the Recreational Boating & Fishing Foundation (RBFF).
 The 2020 Special Report on Fishing found that:

 - 3.7 million African Americans participate in fishing, an increase of nearly 1 million over the last 10 years.